Beloit International Film Festival (BIFF) Returns for its Fifteenth Year-February 21-March 1, 2020

-Now in its thirteenth year, this unique festival continues to grow and has caught national attention with the New York Times calling BIFF, “a festival with a unique goal of returning the spirit of film festivals’ golden era, when guests talked film all night with directors and writers who were on hand and available for questions.”
+Now in its fifteenth year, this unique festival continues to grow.
+BIFF has also caught national attention.
+According to the New York Times, BIFF is “a festival with a unique goal of returning the spirit of film festivals’ golden era, when guests talked film all night with directors and writers who were on hand and available for questions.”
 The New York Times also listed the festival as a unique alternative to other big international film festivals such as Sundance and Tribeca.

 BIFF 2019 drew hundreds of spectators to downtown Beloit.
 Attendees were immersed in the spectacular world of film between February 22 to March 1, 2019.